AaGillet/MorphoRegions/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MorphoRegions: Analysis of Regionalization Patterns in Serially-Homologous Structures
+# *MorphoRegions*: Analysis of Regionalization Patterns in Serially-Homologous Structures

 <!-- badges: start -->
 <!-- badges: end -->